 As much as I rough it in the outdoors, I usually don’t rough it that much.
 I’ve taken the same camping pillow with me on just about every camping trip I’ve ever been on (the Therm-a-Rest Compressible Pillow).
 It makes me immensely more comfortable, which helps me fall asleep.

 3. Choose a good tent spot

 Try to choose a tent spot that is generally flat and free from roots or rocks.
 I know, I know – easier said than done.
 If you’re camping in a popular national park, there will be designated tent spots that are typically very flat and smooth.
 However, if you’re a little more remote, your tent situation might not be the best.
-Make sue with what you can, but remember if there is a slight incline, have your head on the slide with higher ground – don’t want blood rushing to your face!
+Make use with what you can, but remember if there is a slight incline, have your head on the slide with higher ground – don’t want blood rushing to your face!